MathisWellmann/trade_aggregation-rs/README.md

 'AggregationRule' | Description
 ------------------|-------------
-TimeRule          | Create candles every n seconds VolumeRule        | Create candles every n units traded TickRule          | Create candles every n ticks
+TimeRule          | Create candles every n seconds AlignedTimeRule   | Same as TimeRule but candles are aligned to the start of a period VolumeRule        | Create candles every n units traded TickRule          | Create candles every n ticks